 Don’t know what an aperture is?
-Check out this article, What is a Telescope Aperture, and What is the Best Size.
+Check out this article, What is a Telescope Aperture, and What’s the Best Size.

 This only pertains to reflector and Cassegrain, however, it is often the gorilla in the room, so to speak.

 Collimation is not hard, it just seems overwhelming when first starting out.
 It is just good practice to assume collimation is out every time you go to use your reflector telescope.
-Cassegrains need collimation a less often but should be checked once in a while.
+Cassegrains need collimation less often, but should be checked once in a while.